Optimal operating parameters for next-generation xenon gas time projection chambers: Introduction

-The usual operation of a GXeTPC consists of a chamber filled with gaseous xenon.
-Charged particles, such as the beta electrons produced from $0\nu\beta\beta$, scatter on the gas where they ionize and excite it as they deposit energy.
-The excitations produce a prompt flash of scintillation light (S1), with a wavelength of $\sim$170~nm, that is used to determine the time of interaction.
-An electric field ($E$) is generated in the TPC by applying a high voltage (HV) between a cathode and anode plane.
-This electric field drifts the ionization electrons towards the anode plane with a blurring of their original position due to diffusion.
-After reaching the anode plane, the ionization electron signal is amplified producing a secondary, larger signal (S2), such as using an electroluminescent (EL) amplification process.
-The S2 signal is used for precise energy measurement and imaging of the diffused particle track in 2D.
-The combination of the timing information and 2D imaging allows for a full 3D reconstruction of charged particle interactions depositing energy in the detector.
+Energetic charged particles of any type traversing a GXeTPC will ionize and excite atoms as they deposit energy.
+In the pure xenon used in NEXT, the excitations produce a prompt flash of scintillation light (S1) at wavelengths of $\sim$175~nm that is used to determine the time of interaction.
+An electric field ($E$) generated by applying a high voltage (HV) between the cathode and anode planes drifts the free ionization electrons towards the anode plane.
+Diffusion during drift degrades the quality of trajectory information.
+After reaching the anode plane, the ionization electron signal is amplified by electroluminescence (EL), producing a secondary, larger signal (S2).
+The S2 signal is used for precise energy measurement and imaging of the diffused particle track.
+The combination of the timing and imaging information allows for a full 3D reconstruction of charged particle interactions depositing energy in the detector.

 The goal of this work is to explore a variety of design and operation choices of a GXeTPC detector.
 We consider a detector with a fixed isotopic source mass of one tonne and a cylindrical geometry with length equal to diameter of size $L$.
-Key variables to be surveyed include detector size, ranging from 2--13 m to account for different gas enrichment fractions, pressures from 1--25 bar, energy resolutions from 0.3\%--1.2\%, and diffusion-reducing gas mixtures with the addition of molecular additives or helium.
+Key variables to be surveyed include pressures from 1--25 bar\footnote{We assume normal temperature (293 K) throughout this paper such that pressure is proportional to density.}, energy resolutions from 0.3\%--1.2\% FWHM, natural versus enriched xenon, and diffusion-reducing gas mixtures with the addition of molecular additives or helium.
+Detector sizes are determined by these parameters and vary substantially, from L = 2~m at 25 bar enriched xenon to L = 13~m for natural xenon at one bar.

 The paper is structured as follows: Sec.~\ref{sec:Design} describes the design considerations for optimizing a tonne-scale GXeTPC, Sec.~\ref{sec:Detector} details the detector simulation and geometry, Sec.~\ref{sec:Analysis} describes the analysis.
 The results are shown in Sec.~\ref{sec:Enriched}, followed by a discussion and concluding remarks in Sec.~\ref{sec:conclusions}.